chamaeleonidae/api/docs/webhooks/overview.md

   Time.zone.parse(params[:sent_at]) > 5.minutes.ago
 ```

 **Have an example from your production app to add?
-Submit a [PR to this file](https://github.com/chamaeleonidae/api/blob/master/docs/webhooks/overview.md) and we'll give you $25 Amazon credit**
+Submit a [PR to this file](https://github.com/chamaeleonidae/api/blob/master/docs/webhooks/overview.md) and we'll give you $25 Amazon credit via our Docs Bounty program!**

 #### Payload Examples